merakigenart/meraki-cli/README.md

 You will be prompted for your project's identifier _(found on the project meta page)_ and your account API key _(found on your profile page)_.
 Once you've entered this information once, it is saved and reused on future executions of `submit`.

+### Help with Uploading & Downloading

-Finding the Project Identifier:
+To find your Project Identifier:

 ![image](https://user-images.githubusercontent.com/5508707/153123394-6ad930d3-1230-4f75-83c9-4e1575828543.png)

-Finding your API Token on the Profile page:
+To find your API Token _(located on the Profile page)_:

 ![image](https://user-images.githubusercontent.com/5508707/153123922-34a41322-7ba9-4994-a868-816fe682d738.png)